-For the fiscal years ended June 30, 2021, the discount rate used to measure the net OPEB liability (asset) was 6.75%.
+The discount rate used to measure the net OPEB liability (asset) was 6.50%.
 The projection of cash flows used to determine the discount rate assumed District contributions would result in sufficient plan assets to pay all benefits from the trust.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees and beneficiaries.
 Therefore, the long-term expected rate of return on the OPEB trust was applied to all periods of the projected benefits payments to determine the total OPEB liability (asset).